Understanding your health

 Verified Sources

-It is a normal wear and tear of the knee joint.
-Osteoarthritis is often described as the wearing away of cartilage between our bones.
-While this is true, it involves more than just cartilage.
-Cartilage is a tissue that acts like a cushion between the surfaces of our bones, allowing our joints to glide smoothly and move with ease.
+This is normal wear and tear of the knee joint.
+It’s often said that osteoarthritis is the wearing down of the cartilage between our bones.
+That’s true, but it’s more than just the cartilage.
+Cartilage is a tissue that acts as a cushion between the surfaces of our bones and allows our joints to glide smoothly and move fluidly.

 4.9